skyelynwaddell/godot-ios-plugin/README.md

 # Godot iOS Plugin
-Integegrates Apple's GameKit, and StoreKit into your Godot Game!
+Integegrates Apple's GameKit, StoreKit, and Firebase Push Notifications into your Godot Game!

 ## MINIMUM TARGET iOS VERSION : iOS 17
 ### SwiftGodot uses mimimum iOS 17 so that must be your minimum target to implement this plugin.